cms-sw/cmssw/Alignment/OfflineValidation/README.md

 legendText  | "AlignmentN" | Name with which the alignment is referred to in the legend of the drawn figures.
-For all-in-one configuration, this variable is called "title" instead of "legendText". color       | Varies | Marker color used with this alignment style       | 20 | Marker style used with this alignment
+For all-in-one configuration, this variable is called "title" instead of "legendText". color       | Varies | Marker color used with this alignment style       | 20 | Marker style used with this alignment markerSize  | 1  | Marker size used with this alignment copyErrorColor | false | true: Use marker color for statistical error bars. false: Draw statistical error bars black.

 ```
 Standalone:               All-in-one: